Home

 ~

-On June 17, 1950, at the Covenant-Central Presbyterian Church, he was joined in wedlock with Jean L. Peeling ( ? - ? ), daughter of Clarence A. Peeling of near Williamsport, PA.
+On June 17, 1950, at the Covenant-Central Presbyterian Church, Clarence was joined in wedlock with Jean L. Peeling ( ? - ? ), whom he had met at a YWCA dance.
+She was daughter of Clarence A. Peeling of near Williamsport.
 Rev. William A. Morrison officiated, with the news published in the Williamsport Sun-Gazette.
 Jean was an alumna of Williamsport High School, and at the time of marriage she was employed in the local office of Bell Telephone Company.
+Their union endured the ebbs and flows of an extraordinary 72 years together.

 Daughter Sarah Elizabeth "Betty" Brady (1921-1981) was born on Sept.
 2, 1921.